“FUN + LEARNING = The Best Educational Experience” – Tamara L. Chilver

 By now we all know the benefits of challenging & educational toys for our children.
 It inculcates learning behavior, problem-solving ability, self-assessment, bringing creativity & holistic development.

 Children tend to get bored easily seeing the same activity over and time again.
 However, cognitive learning is also as significant for over-all development.
-While surfing the internet and scanning few articles on Internet, I realized there are few Toy brands which are constantly working to make learning fun.
+While surfing the internet and scanning a few articles on the Internet, I realized there are few Toy brands which are constantly working to make learning fun.

 Creating developmental toys, based on age and requirements of children.
 Reasoning, Environmental understanding, Language, Numbers, Art comes easily to children with Skola Toys.
 The educational toys from SKOLA retain the kid’s interest and make them understand things quite easily.
 Challenging Toys help in developing child’s senses – like Fine Motor Skills by touch and feel of wooden toys.

 Puzzles and games that work on reasoning and planning abilities of children.
 Now, I spend some time in planning and thinking before making Toy purchase.
 Educational Toys bring simpler challenges to kids and enhance their problem-solving ability.
 Also, they don’t get bored out of these toys just in a whiff of wind 🙂